About Lost Rolls America

 Haviv is the central character in six documentary films, including National Geographic Explorer’s Freelance in a World of Risk.
 He has provided expert analysis and commentary on ABC World News, BBC, CNN, NPR, MSNBC, NBC Nightly News, Good Morning America and The Charlie Rose Show.

-LAUREN WALSH, project director, is a professor and writer.
-She teaches at The New School and NYU, where she is the Director of NYU Gallatin’s Photojournalism Lab.
+LAUREN WALSH, Director of LRA, is a professor and writer.
+She teaches at NYU, where she is also the Director of NYU Gallatin’s Photojournalism Lab.
 Her classes focus on the history of photography, contemporary visual culture, war reportage, and journalistic ethics.

 PROJECT DESIGN by Reiner Design Consultants was formed by Roger Gorman in 1987.
 Gorman, an award-winning graphic designer, has been an art director at Artforum magazine, designed special issues of BusinessWeek and acted as guest art director on issues of Aperture magazine.
 Clients past and present include some of the biggest names in the music world, such as Madonna, Air, Aerosmith, David Bowie, Ween, Metallica, and the Misfits.
 Corporate clients include American Express, Exxon, Coca Cola, Qwest, Martini, Dewars, Daimler Chrysler, MTV, The College Board and VH1, MAS, Barcardi among others.